fpsvogel/maccer/README.md

 ### Errors and warnings
 Note: In the console window and log files,  are displayed instead of macrons above long vowels because of font limitations.

-1. ERROR--INVALID SUBSTITUTION CONSTANT
+1. `ERROR--INVALID SUBSTITUTION CONSTANT`
   - Thrown by:
-  - Example: '"*".
-A constant must be a non-alphanumeric ASCII character that is not a modifier.'
+  - Example: `"*".
+A constant must be a non-alphanumeric ASCII character that is not a modifier.`
-  - What it means: See "data/orthography.txt" and "data/hidden.txt" for information on constants and modifiers, respectively.
+  - What it means: See `data/orthography.txt` and `data/hidden.txt` for information on constants and modifiers, respectively.
 But if you haven't created any substitution constants, you may have an unclosed multi-line comment (i.e. /* without */) in one of the two above-mentioned files.

-2. ERROR--UNREADABLE SUBSTITUTION LINE
+2. `ERROR--UNREADABLE SUBSTITUTION LINE`
-  - Example: '"act - āct[".
-Line could not be interpreted.'
+  - Example: `"act - āct[".
+Line could not be interpreted.`
-  - What it means: The given entry (either in "data/orthography.txt" or "data/hidden.txt") is incorrectly structured.
-An entry must be a line in the form "[original][modifiers] = [replace]", such as "act[ = āct".
+  - What it means: The given entry (either in `data/orthography.txt` or `data/hidden.txt`) is incorrectly structured.
+An entry must be a line in the form `[original][modifiers] = [replace]`, such as `act[ = āct`.

 Expanding the word key
 ======================
 To incorporate a macronized text into the word key, i.e. to make it a source text:

-1. Place the text (in a .txt file) into the "sources/" folder, or into a subfolder.
+1. Place the text (in a .txt file) into the `sources/` folder, or into a subfolder.
-2. Run "exmacronize.bat" to rebuild the word key.
-For detailed results, see the log file created in "logs/".
+2. Run `exmacronize.bat` to rebuild the word key.
+For detailed results, see the log file created in `logs/`.
 3. Most macronized texts are not perfect.
 To correct any errors introduced into the word key:
-  1. Run "key-analyze.bat".
-Possible errors are saved in "_repairs.txt" in the Maccer root folder.
+  1. Run `key - analyze.bat`.
+Possible errors are saved in `_repairs.txt` in the Maccer root folder.
-  2. Correct "_repairs.txt", according to the instructions therein.
+  2. Correct `_repairs.txt`, according to the instructions therein.
-  3. Run "key-repair.bat".
-This applies the substitutions stored in "_repairs.txt" to both the key and the source texts.
-These substitutions are then saved in "data/repair-auto.txt" so that in the future they will appear in the "auto-replace" sections of "_repl.txt" (since they have already been confirmed as correct by the user).
-Likewise, possible errors that were ignored are saved in "data/repair-ok.txt" and will be ignored in the future.
+  3. Run `key - repair.bat`.
+This applies the substitutions stored in `_repairs.txt` to both the key and the source texts.
+These substitutions are then saved in `data/repair-auto.txt` so that in the future they will appear in the "auto replace" sections of `_repairs.txt` (since they have already been confirmed as correct by the user).
+Likewise, possible errors that were ignored are saved in `data/repair-ok.txt` and will be ignored in the future.

 If you have renamed or modified a source text, the word key must be re-built: run Clear Key, then Exmacronize.

-To manually add words to the key, simply enter them into "data/key.txt", one per line at the end of the list.
+To manually add words to the key, simply enter them into `data/key.txt`, one per line at the end of the list.
 The list will be alphabetized next time Exmacronize is run.

-To manually correct a word in the key, change it in "key.txt" ONLY if it is a manually added word.
-If it is taken from a source text, enter it into "_repairs.txt" in the "Custom" section (according to that section's instructions) after running Analyze Key, then run Repair Key.
+To manually correct a word in the key, change it in `key.txt` ONLY if it is a manually added word.
+If it is taken from a source text, enter it into `_repairs.txt` in the "Custom" section (according to that section's instructions) after running Analyze Key, then run Repair Key.
 This will correct the word in the key as well as in the source text(s) in which it occurs.

 Customizing
 ===========
-The following files in the "data" folder may be expanded or changed, according to the instructions in each file.
+The following files in the `data` folder may be expanded or changed, according to the instructions in each file.
 Note that text in C-style comments (// and /*...*/) is invisible to Maccer.
-- "_CONFIG.txt"
+- `_CONFIG.txt`
-- "enclitics.txt"
+- `enclitics.txt`
-- "hidden.txt"
+- `hidden.txt`
-- "ignore.txt"
+- `ignore.txt`
-- "orthography.txt"
+- `orthography.txt`
-- "prefixes.txt"
+- `prefixes.txt`

 Q & A
 =====